 - If your consultation is accident related, please let our receptionist know so that she can start filling in your ACC form

-- If you are acutely unwell please the let the receptionist know at the time of booking, so we can prioritise your booking
+- If you are acutely unwell, please let the receptionist know at the time of booking, so we can prioritise your booking

 - All patients are entitled to have a chaperone or support person with them for any appointment.
 The chaperone can be a family member, friend or a member of staff.
 If you want a member of staff to accompany you during the visit, please let the receptionist know when you arrive for your appointment.